-Part of taking this blog in a direction that felt more authentic for me involves not posting on Instagram.
+Part of taking this blog in a direction that feels more authentic to me involves not posting on Instagram.
 It might seem counter-intuitive for someone who loves photography to hate Instagram, but for me, the cons far outweigh the pros.
-I did follow some amazing photographers on Insta, whose pictures I appreciated seeing, but any efforts to use the app in a more measured always devolved into random scrolling and stalking.
+I did follow some amazing photographers on Insta, whose pictures I appreciated seeing, but any efforts to use the app in a more measured way always devolved into random scrolling and stalking.
 I don’t think Instagram had a positive effect on my Internet usage.
 I also don’t think that Instagram has had a positive impact on the travel sphere.

 It feels like a bit of a dick move to bang on about authenticity being the most important thing when travelling or discussing that travel.
 I mean, what does it mean to be authentic?
 Surely as soon as you start overthinking your decisions from any perspective, you’ve started curating your choices too?
 Making decisions based on appearing as worldly and enlightened as possible is inauthentic and inaccessible in its own way.

-But with 40% of young people surveyed citing ‘Instagrammability’ as their top priority when choosing their next destination, you can’t ignore that a few heavily edited, curated pictures have become the primary travel driver for a lot of people.
-And that seems worth exploring.
+But with 40% of young people surveyed citing ‘Instagrammability’ as their top priority when choosing their next destination, you can’t ignore that a few heavily edited, curated pictures have become the primary travel driver for a lot of people – and that seems worth exploring.

 Obviously, part of this change is probably overstated.
-It’s not as if, prior to the advent of Instagram, people cracked out the atlas and picked a random point on the map.
+It’s not as if prior to the advent of Instagram people cracked out the atlas and picked a random point on the map.
 As with so many things, the people around you often provide valuable inspiration.
 It can be smart to make travel choices based on the decisions of people you trust, who can offer destination-specific tips, budgeting advice and give you an honest sense of what a place is like.

 Here lies the bulk of the problem; prior to global platforms being introduced, lots of experience was offered from a first-hand perspective, something that has all but disintegrated.
 Social media was first introduced as a way to keep up with your nearest and dearest but has morphed into a way of following the personal lives of people you’ve never met but you somehow believe you can trust like a friend.
 This often means that you’re lacking valuable context and backstory.